This page lists a few resources that may be useful. I expect to expand the offerings here slowly.

 • The American Way of Privacy (2005).
 In November 2005, the French National Commission for Information Technologies and Liberties (CNIL), French Senate, and University Paris II held a symposium on Information Technologies: Servitude or Freedom?
 I presented a paper titled The American Way of Privacy that was later published by the symposium sponsors in French under the title L’approche Américaine: la Régulation par le Congrès, le Marché et le Juge.
 My original English version is available here.

-• Health Privacy Bibliography: This bibliography is a bit old (2003), but it may identify a document, hearing, or article on health privacy that you didn't know about.
-Available here.
+• Health Privacy Bibliography: This bibliography is a bit old (2003), and I no longer keep it up to date.
+But it may identify a document, hearing, or article on health privacy that you didn't know about.
+Available here

 • Privacy: Finding A Balanced Approach to Consumer Options: This short paper I wrote in 2002 discusses consumer choice regarding secondary use of personal information and considers application of opt-in or opt-out rules for determining how personal information can be used and disclosed.
 Available here.